Cargill/splinter-docs/docs/0.5/howto/planning_splinter_deployment.md

 Splinter's state delta export function) as well as any application data that must be persisted across restarts.

-> **Important:** Splinter requires shared storage (such as a Docker volume or
+> **Important:** Splinter requires shared storage (such as a Docker volume
-> Kubernetes persistent volume) for `/var/lib/splinter`, which contains circuit
-> definitions and shared state.
+> for `/var/lib/splinter`, which contains circuit definitions and shared state.

 ![]({% link docs/0.5/images/splinter-deployment-application-pattern.png %}
 'Splinter application pattern')